 The authors of Combinatorial Bidirectional Path-Tracing for Efficient Hybrid CPU/GPU Rendering also noticed this CPU bottleneck, so they increased the relative load on the GPU by using correlated sampling of a small set of light sub-paths.
 This is an interesting performance/coverage trade-off that they then discuss how to optimise for.

-Here is a 1024×1024 render of the same scene after 10 or so minutes to clear up most of the noise:
+Here is a 1024x1024 render (click for full size) of the same scene after 10 or so minutes to clear up most of the noise:

 And another piece of serious coder art, using a thin lens camera model and and experimenting with unbiased methods to guide light sub-paths towards refractive objects to get caustic paths in larger outdoor scenes: